Beap

-A beap, or bi-parental heap, is a data structure where a node usually has two parents (unless it is the first or last on a level) and two children (unless it is on the last level).
-Unlike a heap, a beap allows sublinear search.
+A beap, or bi-parental heap, is a data structure for a set (or map, or multiset or multimap) that enables elements (or mappings) to be located, inserted, or deleted in sublinear time.
+In a beap, each element is stored in a node with up to two parents and up to two children, with the property that the value of a parent node is never greater than the value of either of its children.

+Beaps are implemented using an array containing only the values to be stored, with the parent-child relationships being determined implicitly by the array indices.
+(That is: beaps are an implicit data structure.)
+In that respect they are similar to binary heaps, which are usually implemented that way as well.
+However, their performance characteristics are different from heaps; in particular, a beap enables sublinear retrieval of arbitrary elements.

 The beap was introduced by Ian Munro and Hendra Suwanda.
 A related data structure is the Young tableau.

 Performance

 The height of the structure is approximately $\sqrt{n}$.
 Also, assuming the last level is full, the number of elements on that level is also $\sqrt{n}$.
 In fact, because of these properties all basic operations (insert, remove, find) run in $O(\sqrt{n})$ time on average.
 Find operations in the heap can be $O(n)$ in the worst case.
 Removal and insertion of new elements involves propagation of elements up or down (much like in a heap) in order to restore the beap invariant.
 An additional perk is that beap provides constant time access to the smallest element and $O(\sqrt{n})$ time for the maximum element.

 Actually, a $O(\sqrt{n})$ find operation can be implemented if parent pointers at each node are maintained.
 You would start at the absolute bottom-most element of the top node (similar to the left-most child in a heap) and move either up or right to find the element of interest.